Saratii/marching_cubes/technical_docs.md

     Even though mi-malloc is designed by microsoft, it is not default in windows because its not as well tested and stability is important.
     This project does huge amounts of data allocations so this one optimization alone provided immense benefit.

+Marching Cubes Optimizations:
+    I have went through several iterations of marching cubes algorithms and caching teqniques.
+    Marching cubes is the bottle neck and at the center of all of the hot loops.
+    I also went through several rounds of generating assembly for marching cube functions and optimizing the LLVM output.
+    I used various profilers, flamegraphs, and hardware level debuggers to find and minimize ASM hotspots.

 Failed Technologies:
     8 bit symmetric quantization - too much data loss, causes visual artifacts